Paspartout/ogo-shell/README.md

 Take a look at the [Makefile](Makefile) to see how it works and if you want to change the path to the mkfw utility.

+If you wan't to build the fw file that includes the emulators you can use the script at `tools/make_emus_fw.sh`.
+Before running it make sure you set the GO_PLAY_PATH to the path where your go-play repository is cloned at.

 Acknowledgements
 ----------------